JMRI Code: Adding A New System

 At this point, make sure you can compile.

-Create Basic Tests
+- Create Basic JUnit Tests

 - Duplicate directory

 Following the steps above, duplicate the directory for the previous systems tests, creating a new directory in test/jmri/jmrix to contain the tests.
-Change the package names, check the copyright dates, create the SVN structure, and migrate the names.
+Change the package names, check the copyright dates, create the Git structure, and migrate the names.

 At this point, make sure you can compile both the main code (which wasn't changed in this step) and the tests.